The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 “Joyau des Pins” at the Peninsula Paris: thirteen layers of magic for Christmas

-For Christmas 2025, the Peninsula Paris unveils a spectacular log designed by Anne Coruble, the hotel’s head pastry chef.
-Named “Joyau des Pins”, this creation is inspired by the thirteen desserts of Provence, revisited in a sculptural format evoking a winter forest walk.
+For Christmas 2025, the Peninsula Paris unveils a spectacular log designed by Anne Coruble, the establishment’s head pastry chef.
+Named “Joyau des Pins“, this creation is inspired by the thirteen desserts of Provence, revisited in a sculptural format evoking a winter forest walk.

-Beneath a shell of 60% Peruvian milk chocolate lie thirteen successive layers of woody textures and flavours: cedar-wood roasted rice mousse, pine nut praline, pine honeydew dulce de leche, Japanese cookie, glutinous rice cream… All resting on a breakable tablet-like base, with puffed rice, fluffy praline and vanilla semi-salt caramel.
+Beneath a shell of 60% Peruvian milk chocolate lie thirteen successive layers of woody textures and flavours:

 Rich in resinous, milky and slightly smoky flavors, this Yule log transports guests to a world where gourmet delights flirt with childhood memories.